Berodin/cis2salt/README.md

 ## bits_util function
-In some states I worked with the "lesser than or equal", "Greater than of equal" from the CIS Recommendation.
-Since Salt itself can only express one value in a strict manner, I implemented a saltstack module which allowes me to check, whether the system value is in an allowed state.
+In some states I worked with the "lesser than or equal", "Greater than of equal" from the CIS recommendation.
+Since Salt itself can only express one value in a strict manner for windows LGPO, I implemented a saltstack module which allowes me to check, whether the system value is in an allowed state.
+The saltstack module is uploaded as bits_util.get_truth in the project.
+It has no need of existence for the automated parsing itself.